 \begin{remark*} We emphasize that, when it comes to the distribution of multipartite entanglement, the assumption of a super-node for the entanglement generation is needed, not only due to the current maturity of the quantum technologies, but also due to the unavoidable requirement of some sort of local interaction among the qubits to be entangled, as discussed in \cite{IllCalVis-23}. \end{remark*}

-Accordingly, we consider a scenario where a super-node is in charge of generating and distributing EPR pairs to a set of $S$ quantum nodes -- referred to as \textit{clients} in the following -- through quantum channels.
+Accordingly, we consider a scenario where a super-node is in charge of generating and distributing EPR pairs to a set of $S$ clients through independent quantum channels.
+Thus, we assume each client holding at least one specialized qubit -- aka communication qubit \cite{KozWehVan-23,CalAmoFer-22} -- reserved for communication purposes.
+Similarly, we assume the super-node holding at least $S$ communication qubits to this purpose.
 It is worthwhile to note that the assumption of EPR pair distribution to client nodes is not restrictive, i.e., it does not hold only in EPR-based networks.
-In fact, when it comes to the distribution of multipartite entanglement, the super-node can, in principle, distribute each entangled qubit (ebit) to each client.
+Differently, the EPR distribution represents a key step for the distribution multipartite entangled states as well.
+In fact, when it comes to the distribution of multipartite entanglement, the super-node can, in principle, directly distribute each ebit to each client.
 However, this approach is not viable for all the classes of multipartite entanglement, which are characterized by different\footnote{As an example, the direct distribution of GHZ-like states, which are characterized by the lowest persistence, requires all the photons encoding the GHZ state to be successfully distributed to the clients in a single distribution attempt \cite{ZhoLiXia-23}.} \textit{persistence} properties\cite{IllCalMan-22}.
-Accordingly, in the following we consider the more general case in which multipartite entangled states are distributed -- as instance, through teleportation \cite{BugCouOma-23,AviRozWeh-22} -- by exploiting the a-priori distribution of EPR pairs via heralded scheme \cite{BarCroZei-10,HofHruOrt-12}.
+Accordingly, in the following we consider the more general case in which multipartite entangled states are distributed through teleportation \cite{BugCouOma-23}, by exploiting the a-priori distribution of EPR pairs via heralded schemes \cite{BarCroZei-10,HofHruOrt-12}.